SplendidStrontium/splendidstrontium.github.io/fpmcpages/tang.md

 <td><img class="inline-img" src="{{ site.url }}/assets/tb/vanessa-conf.jpg"></td>
 </tr>
 </table>
 <p>VANESSA was born MEIFENG TANG, to the witch PEIYUN TANG, the only daughter of the ancient magical family.
 PEIYUN brought her family to Amerrka about a decade prior, and her young daughter has never fully forgiven her for abandoning the relations they had in Zhongguo.
-VANESSA is a young acolyte in McCOY's coven eager to rise in the ranks.
+VANESSA is a young acolyte in Trelaine's coven eager to rise in the ranks.
 Genius, Vegetarian, Kleptomaniac.
 Degree in Villany (with honors).</p>
 <br/>
 <table class="inline-imgtbl-l">
 <tr>